Baba Ganoush

-On a recent trip to Jordan we saw both Mutabbal and Baba Ganoush on a menu.
-I thought they were different regional names for the same delicious smokey aubergine dip but apparently mutabbal only contains tahini where as baba ganoush may contain many other ingredients like chopped tomatoes and no tahini.
-So there we are, mystery solved.
+On a recent trip to Jordan we saw both Mutabbal and Baba Ganoush on the same menu.
+I thought they were the same delicious smoky aubergine dip only regional differences, but apparently (in Jordan)

 Ingredients